Other Common Names

 Blue-winged Wasp (note: this applies to many unrelated species as well), Blue-winged Scoliid Wasp, Blue-winged Digger Wasp

 Black with reddish orange abdomen.
 The nominate subspecies has two large yellow spots while the subspecies haematodes lacks these spots.
 Males have longer antennae than females, and a pronglike pseudostinger.

-The larva is a legless, white grub with a brown head.
-It appears hairless and has no eyes.
-The antennae, maxillary and labial palps are one-segmented.
-There is a slit-like silk gland on the labium.
+The larva is a hairless, legless white grub with a brown head, no eyes, one-segmented antennae, maxillary and labial palpi, and a slit-like silk gland on the labium.

-Males have a three pronged "pseudostinger," which is part of their external genitalia.
+Males have a 3-pronged "pseudostinger," a part of copulatory gear